-Facts: On September 11, 2001, 19 men hijack four fuel-loaded commercial airlines bound for west coast destinations.
-This terrorist attack on the United States is orchestrated by al Qaeda leader Osama bin Laden.
-A total of 2,977 people are killed in New York City, Washington, DC and outside of Shanksville, Pennsylvania, in the worst terrorist attack in U.S. history.
+19 men hijacked four fuel-loaded U.S. commercial airlines bound for west coast destinations.
+This terrorist attack on the United States was orchestrated by al Qaeda leader Osama bin Laden.
+A total of 2,977 people were killed in New York City, Washington, DC, and outside of Shanksville, Pennsylvania, in the worst terrorist attack in U.S. history.

-The Victims: At the World Trade Center site in Lower Manhattan, 2,753 people are killed when hijacked American Airlines Flight 11 and United Airlines Flight 175 are intentionally crashed in the north and south towers.
+At the World Trade Center site in Lower Manhattan, 2,753 people were killed when hijacked American Airlines Flight 11 and United Airlines Flight 175 were intentionally crashed in the north and south towers.

-Of those who perish during the initial attacks and the subsequent collapses of the towers, 343 are New York City firefighters, another 23 are New York City police officers and 37 others are officers at the Port Authority.
+Of those who perished during the initial attacks and the subsequent collapses of the towers, 343 were New York City firefighters, another 23 were New York City police officers and 37 others were officers at the Port Authority.

-The victims range in age from two to 85 years.
+The victims ranged in age from two to 85 years.
 Approximately 75-80 percent of the victims were men.

-At the Pentagon in Washington, 184 people are killed when hijacked American Airlines Flight 77 crashes into the building.
+At the Pentagon in Washington, 184 people were killed when hijacked American Airlines Flight 77 crashed into the building.

-Near Shanksville, Pennsylvania, 40 passengers and crew members aboard United Airlines Flight 93 die when the plane crashes into a field.
+Near Shanksville, Pennsylvania, 40 passengers and crew members aboard United Airlines Flight 93 died when the plane crashed into a field.
 It is believed that the hijackers crashed the plane in that location, rather than their unknown target, after the passengers and crew attempted to retake control of the flight deck.

 December 13, 2001 - The U.S. government releases a tape in which Osama bin Laden takes responsibility for the attacks.